-- i significant financial difficulty of the issuer or obligor; or - ii. a breach of contract, such as a default or delinquency in interest or principal payments; or - iii. it becoming probable that the borrower will enter bankruptcy or other financial reorganisation; or - iv. the disappearance of an active market for that financial asset because of financial difficulties.
+- i significant financial difficulty of the issuer or obligor; or - ii. a breach of contract, such as a default or delinquency in interest or principal payments; - iii. it becoming probable that the borrower will enter bankruptcy or other financial reorganisation; or - iv. the disappearance of an active market for that financial asset due to financial difficulties of the issuer.